alexander-yu/stream/README.md

 ### [Joint Distribution Statistics](https://godoc.org/github.com/alexander-yu/stream/joint)

-#### Covariance
+#### Cov

-Covariance keeps track of the sample [covariance](https://en.wikipedia.org/wiki/Covariance) of a stream; it can track either the global covariance, or over a rolling window.
+Cov keeps track of the sample [covariance](https://en.wikipedia.org/wiki/Covariance) of a stream; it can track either the global covariance, or over a rolling window.

-#### Correlation
+#### Corr

-Correlation keeps track of the sample [correlation](https://en.wikipedia.org/wiki/Correlation) of a stream (in particular, the [sample Pearson correlation coefficient](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient#For_a_sample)); it can track either the global correlation, or over a rolling window.
+Corr keeps track of the sample [correlation](https://en.wikipedia.org/wiki/Correlation) of a stream (in particular, the [sample Pearson correlation coefficient](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient#For_a_sample)); it can track either the global correlation, or over a rolling window.

-#### Autocorrelation
+#### Autocorr

-Autocorrelation keeps track of the sample [autocorrelation](https://en.wikipedia.org/wiki/Autocorrelation) of a stream (in particular, the [sample autocorrelation](https://en.wikipedia.org/wiki/Autocorrelation#Estimation)) for a given lag; it can track either the global autocorrelation, or over a rolling window.
+Autocorr keeps track of the sample [autocorrelation](https://en.wikipedia.org/wiki/Autocorrelation) of a stream (in particular, the [sample autocorrelation](https://en.wikipedia.org/wiki/Autocorrelation#Estimation)) for a given lag; it can track either the global autocorrelation, or over a rolling window.

 #### Core (Multivariate)